 Take a look at Famous National Parks of Assam

 Kaziranga National Park in Assam

-Kaziranga National Park in Assam is a UNESCO World Heritage Site that is famous worldwide for achieving success in the conservation of the one-horned Indian Rhinoceros.
+Kaziranga National Park in Assam is a UNESCO World Heritage Site famous worldwide for achieving success in the conservation of the one-horned Indian Rhinoceros.
 Besides, it also provides a habitat for a number of threatened species and migratory birds.

 Wildlife safari in Kaziranga National Park brings visitors close to wild beasts, birds, and rare flora and fauna, which is perfect for wildlife adventurers.
 You can also go for wildlife spotting on an elephant’s back.
-Plus, there are numerous forest lodges and resorts that offer the perfect mix of relaxation and adventures.
+There are numerous forest lodges and resorts that offer the perfect mix of relaxation and adventures.

-The best time to visit the park is between November to April.
+The best time to visit the park is from November to April.
 The week-long Kaziranga Elephant Festival held in December is also ideal for visits.
 For more information about Kaziranga National Park in Assam, click here.